top of page

 I see you.

-And maybe it's time to ask yourself a few questions:
+And perhaps it’s time to ask yourself a few questions:

-When was the last time I was fully present somewhere without my mind being somewhere else?
+• When was the last time I was fully present somewhere without my mind being elsewhere?

 Leadership matters.